shinesanthosh/pseudodb/README.md

 ---

-_To get a details of a particular db_
+_To get details of a particular db_

 ```js
 var result = pdb.getDb(db_name);